Indian Institute: History and building

 In June 1881, plans were submitted to the University of Oxford's Hebdomadal Council to build an Indian Institute.
 The original site was occupied by four old buildings.
 The building was designed by Basil Champneys and the first section opened in 1884.
 Originally there was a low shop to the south, but neighbouring Hertford College has now encroached on the Institute with a much taller building.
 The Institute was built of Taynton stone in the style of the English Renaissance, with different oriental details to the designs of Champneys.
 In 1974 Nikolaus Pevsner observed that the rounded corner cupola made an excellent point de vue at the east end of Broad Street.

 Along with the library (see below), the institute contained lecture rooms and a museum.
 Some contents of the museum are now present in the Ashmolean and Pitt Rivers Museums.
-The original Indian Institute building is now the Oxford Martin School of the University of Oxford, the History Faculty having moved to the old City of Oxford School building on George Street and its library to the Bodleian site.
+The original Indian Institute building is now the Oxford Martin School of the University of Oxford, the History Faculty having moved first to the old City of Oxford School building on George Street and later to the Schwarzman Centre for the Humanities, and its library to the Radcliffe Camera.

 Indian Institute Library

 The Indian Institute Library opened in 1886.
 It became a dependent library of the Bodleian Library, the main library of the University, in 1927.
 It specialises in the history and culture of South Asia, especially the Himalayas and Tibet.
-The library was formerly located in the Indian Institute building, but was moved to the top floor of the New Bodleian Library.
+The library was formerly located in the Indian Institute building, but was moved to the top floor of the Weston Library.